 Yet it was through his adversities that A.J.’s qualities burned brightest.
 His determination and toughness set him apart from his competition and led to a career that made him auto racing’s most inspiring champion.

 “When I won Indy the first time back in ’61, I had a chance to meet Ray Harroun who won the first Indy in 1911,” Foyt revealed.
-‘I asked him when he knew when to quit.
+“I asked him when he knew when to quit.
 He said, ‘It’ll come to you, you’ll just know.’
 And he was right.”

 Throughout his storied career, Foyt has defied the odds to emerge triumphant.
-His accolades include being named the Driver of the Year in 1975, inaugural inductions into the National Motorsports Hall of Fame (Novi, Mich.), the Sprint Car Hall of Fame, and the Miami Project/Sports Legend in Auto Racing (1986).
+His accolades include being named the Driver of the Year in 1975, inaugural inductions into the National Motorsports Hall of Fame (Novi, Michigan), the Sprint Car Hall of Fame and the Miami Project/Sports Legend in Auto Racing (1986).
 He won the American Sportscasters Association Sports Legend Award in 1993.
 He was named to

 As a team owner, Foyt has won the national Indy car title five times: 1967, 1975, 1979, 1996 (with driver Scott Sharp) and 1998 (with driver Kenny Brack).
 It was also with Brack that Foyt won the 1999 Indy 500 for his fifth visit to the Brickyard’s victory circle.

-As Foyt campaigns throughout the 2015 season, he and his ABC Supply Racing team will be working hard to add yet another milestone to a career defined by them.
+As Foyt campaigns throughout the 2016 season, he and his ABC Supply Racing team will be working hard to add yet another milestone to a career defined by them.